sunhwan/charmmdoc/source/trek.rst

 From inside TReK, it is possible to use all the CHARMM commands handled by the SUBROUTINE MISCOM(), such as STREAM, GOTO, LABEL, SET, INCR, DECR, etc.
-See *note miscel:(chmdoc/miscom.doc) for more details.
+See :doc:`miscom` for more details.

 VERBOSE int